wireapp/wire-server/docs/developer/dependencies.md

 export PATH=~/.local/bin:$PATH
 ```

-### Ubuntu / Debian Unstable
+### Ubuntu / Debian
-_Note_: Debian stretch packages too old of a version of haskell-stack.
-It is recommended to retrieve the version available from testing, or unstable, or to use stack to update stack.(https://github.com/commercialhaskell/stack/issues/3686)*
+_Note_: The packaged versions of `haskell-stack` are too old.
+It is recommended to follow the generic instructions or to use stack to update stack (`stack upgrade`).

 ```bash
 sudo apt install haskell-stack -y